Lecture 5

 To see how this principle is supposed to work, we need to remind ourselves what maxims are.
 For Kant, they are subjective rules that actually motivate a person.
 Generalized maxims are principles that we achieve by eliminating all references to individuals.
 Here are some examples that illustrate this proces of generalization (from a subjective maxim to a general principle):

-Imagine now that someone considers a certain action.
-This person must consider his or her maxim.
-Then she needs to consider a generalized form of this maxim.
-Finally, she has to determine this generalized maxim can becomes a moral rule in a society.
-That is, she or he must consider what would happen when everyone acted on the same maxim.
+For can, when we considers an action, we must consider the maxim.
+Then we needs to consider a generalized form of this maxim.
+Finally, we need to determine this generalized maxim can becomes a moral rule in a society (or universal moral law, in Kant's terminology).
+That is, we must consider what would happen when everyone acted on the same maxim.
 Can we rationally will (want) that everyone follows the same rule?

 * If the answer is YES, then his or her action (based on this maxim) is morally right.